-Americans spend 90 percent of their lives indoors.
+According to the Environmental Protection Agency (EPA), the average American spends 93% of their life indoors.
 One of the best ways to recharge is to go to a place where you are outdoors, surrounded by the beauty in nature.
 It allows your brain to wander, rest, and recover from the wired world of digital communication and the frenzied pace and noise around you.
 There is a sense of peace you feel when you are in nature and far away from a stressful environment.

 Spending time in nature also increases your ability to pay attention.
 It activates the senses such as seeing vivid colors, smelling the fragrances of flowers, and listening to birds and other wildlife.
 Focusing on what your senses are experiencing gives your overactive mind a much-needed break, allowing it to refresh.

 My husband, Michael, and I enjoy traveling to a different vacation spot every year – a place where we have never been.
 It always involves the outdoors in some way.
 Last year, we went to Asheville, North Carolina which provided plenty of great trails for hiking.
 It was a place where we could slow down, de-stress, and even inspire our creativity.

 Make it a priority to have an escape from your regular routine of responsibilities at least once a year.
 With a rested and refreshed mind and body, you will be more open to all the new ways God wants to use your gifts for His glory.

 I recently expressed my inspired creativity through designing this “Colors of Summer” necklace…yellow crystal beads representing warm sunshine, a blue druzy for cool water, and a coral tassel for the beach – one of my favorite places to completely relax.